 A neuropsychological evaluation can detect subtle changes in thinking compared to what would be expected for the person being tested.
-Reasons patients may be referred include cognitive ability after stroke or head injury, type and severity of dementia, existence of adult learning disability and the effect of thinking problems on everyday activities such as managing money, driving and living independently.
+Reasons patients may be referred included cognitive ability after stroke or head injury, type and severity of dementia and the effect of thinking problems on everyday activities such as managing money, driving and living independently.

 A neuropsychological evaluation consists of a number of tests of different thinking processes.
 This may include intelligence tests, attention, memory, reasoning and other thinking skills.
 An evaluation may require several hours to assess the various skills involved in processing information.

 Our neuropsychologists provide evaluations for adult and geriatric inpatients and outpatients.
 Referrals from doctors outside of the Denver Health system are welcome and can be faxed to the number below.

 Referrals for neuropsychological testing can be faxed to 303-436-3327.

 If you are a patient interested in a neuropsychological evaluation, please have your provider fax a referral to 303-436-3327.